yuxuanwu17/INT301_Assessment2/README.md

 Assessment2

+You could download the whole file with script and report in 1716309_Yuxuan_Wu.zip

 ## Project overview

 This task includes five algorithms to classify the characters segmented from the license plates of automobiles using MATLAB